Transportation in North America: Air travel

 Air travel first entered as a viable alternative to transcontinental railroads, and to the then-primitive (or non-existent) road networks that crossed the United States and Canada in the early 1930s, but truly increased in popularity after the Second World War.

-Most of the continent's busiest airports are located in the United States.
+Most of the continent's busiest airports are in the United States.
 In fact the U.S. has 9 of North America's 10 busiest airports, including the world's busiest, Hartsfield–Jackson Atlanta International Airport in Atlanta.
-The busiest airport in North America outside the United States is Toronto Pearson International Airport, located in Toronto, Canada.
+The busiest airport in North America outside the United States is Toronto Pearson International Airport, in Toronto, Canada.